google-research/perch-hoplite/perch_hoplite/db/README.md

 db.setup()
 ```

-The SQLite backend has no particular limit on the number of embeddings or number of edges per vertex.
+The SQLite+usearch backend has no particular limit on the number of embeddings or number of edges per vertex.
 You can create an SQLite backend like so:

 ```
-from chirp.projects.hoplite import sqlite_impl
+from perch_hoplite.db import sqlite_usearch_impl

-db = sqlite_impl.SQLiteGraphSearchDB.create(
+db = sqlite_usearch_impl.SQLiteUsearchDB.create(
     db_path=db_file_path,
-    embedding_dim=1280,
+    usearch_cfg=sqlite_usearch_impl.get_default_usearch_config(
+      embedding_dim=1280),
 )
 db.setup()
 ```